Front Cover

-Front Cover is a 2015 American drama romance film written and directed by Ray Yeung.
-The story follows Ryan Fu, a gay Chinese American fashion stylist (Jake Choi), who rejects his ethnic heritage, who is assigned to style Ning (James Chen), an ostensibly heterosexual patriotic actor from Beijing.
-Front Cover received mostly positive critical reception and received awards from festivals such as San Diego Outfest, Boston Asian American Film Festival, and Outflix Film Festival.
+Front Cover is a 2015 American romantic comedy-drama film written, directed, and co-produced by Ray Yeung.
+It stars Jake Choi and James Chen, with Elizabeth Sung, Ming Lee, Jennifer Neala Page, Sonia Villani, and Li Jun Li in supporting roles.
+It follows an openly gay New York City fashion stylist who, rejecting his traditional Asian upbringing, is assigned to style a famous Beijing actor for an important photo shoot for his firm.

+The film had its world premiere at the Seattle International Film Festival on May 28, 2015, and was given a limited theatrical release in the United States on August 6, 2016, by Strand Releasing.
+It received mixed-to-positive reviews from critics.

 Plot

 Front Cover tells the story of Ryan Fu, a gay Chinese American who rejects his Asian heritage and has learned to suppress it to climb up the social ladder.
 Through talent and hard work he attains his dream job as an assistant to Francesca, a celebrity fashion stylist.
 One day Francesca assigns Ryan to style Ning, an actor who has just arrived from Beijing, for a top magazine photo shoot.
 Ning dismisses Ryan's initial Western styling and demands Ryan create an image for him that represents the power of the new China.
 Their opinions clash, resulting in a strained working relationship.

 Over the following days, they socialize while working together and discover not only do they have a lot in common, a mutual attraction begins to develop.
 As they get closer, Ryan reveals that he detests his Chinese heritage because he is ashamed of his impoverished upbringing.
 Ning also opens up and confesses that he is closeted.
 As they fall in love, a Chinese tabloid magazine exposes Ning as gay.
 Terrified of the impact it will have on his career, Ning begs Ryan to lie for him at a press conference.
 Ryan must now decide whether to help Ning or stay true to himself.